Tooling: Scaling Agent Primitives

 Package Management in Practice

-# Initialize new AWD project (like npm init)
+# Initialize new APM project (like npm init)

 # Develop and test your workflow locally

-# Share awd.yml and .prompt.md files with team
+# Share apm.yml and Agent Primitive files with team

 git clone your-workflow-repo